 The high-speed portion of each NAP and the rows and columns of the NoC itself can be turned off completely if the user does not connect a clock to it.
 In that case, the rows and columns of the NoC do not contribute to dynamic power, but it also cannot be used to connect to the FPGA fabric.
-The peripheral portion of the NoC always has a slower configuration clock connected to it, so it can remain in a lower power state if not being used by the IP interfaces.
+The peripheral portion of the NoC cannot be powered down, but it can have lower power if not being used and has a slower clock connected.
+A user can connect a slower clock, or leave only the configuration clock connected to the NoC.
+In this case, the NoC can remain in a lower power state if not being used by any of the interface subsystems.